SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         A system of interconnected solar panels that generate electricity from sunlight.

     Product
-        A Product is a device serves the :term:`Communicator`.
-It exposes its functionalities through a proprietary interface.
+        A Product is a device that provides power management related services and exposes its functionalities through a proprietary interface.
 The SmartGridready :term:`CommHandler` allows the :term:`Communicator` to communicate with the Product through a generic interface, independent of the Product's proprietary implementation.

     Products
         Plural form of :term:`Product`